DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A version of HTML based on XML.
 It generally has the same markup as HTML, but a stricter syntax that conforms to XML rules.
 XHTML was supposed to supersede standard HTML for the web, but has not been widely adopted.
 Instead, the competing format HTML5 has become the new standard.

 #####XML (Extensible Markup Language)
 XML is a markup language for constructing markup languages.
-It provides, in other words, a syntax according to which specific markup languages can be built.
+In other words, it provides a syntax according to which specific markup languages can be built.
 (Based on XML, one could for example define a specific markup language for restaurant menus, for work schedules, or for poetry books, each of them containing self-defined customized tags.)
 An example of a markup language constructed with XML is XHTML.
 EPUB internally uses the XML-compliant 'Open Packaging Format' for cataloguing the different source files (text chapters, images etc.) used in an ebook.